exebeeche/status_im/installation.md

     ./StatusIm-Desktop-*.AppImage

-You can rename the AppImage file for the more simple usage.
+You can rename the AppImage file for more simple usage.
 After the AppImage command, the Status app starts:

 ![Running the app](img/execution_command.png)

 ### Step 5

-After start, you see the enter screen:
+After the start, you see the entry screen:

 ![Enter screen](img/enter_screen.png)